 This section provides the detailed requirements for the attributes that shall be included in the STI Certificate and Certificate Revocation List.

-SHAKEN Certificate Requirements
+STI Certificate Requirements

 This section defines the STI Certificate profile that shall be supported by SHAKEN-compliant STI-CAs and Service Providers.

-NOTE: The term "SHAKEN certificates" in this section refers to end entity certificates containing a TNAuthList extension as defined in Clause 6.3.5.1 of this document, plus any intermediate/root certificate in the certification path of a SHAKEN end entity certificate.
+NOTE: The term "STI certificates" in this section refers to end entity certificates containing a TNAuthList extension as defined in Clause 6.3.5.1 of this document, plus any intermediate/root certificate in the certification path of an STI end entity certificate.

-SHAKEN certificates shall contain Version field specifying version 3 (value 2).
+STI certificates shall contain Version field specifying version 3 (value 2).

-SHAKEN certificates shall include a Serial Number field containing a serial number that is unique within the scope of the issuing STI-CA.
+STI certificates shall include a Serial Number field containing a serial number that is unique within the scope of the issuing STI-CA.

-SHAKEN certificates shall contain a Signature Algorithm field with the value "ecdsa-with-SHA256".
+STI certificates shall contain a Signature Algorithm field with the value "ecdsa-with-SHA256".

-SHAKEN certificates shall include a Subject field containing a Distinguished Name (DN).
+STI certificates shall include a Subject field containing a Distinguished Name (DN).
 The DN shall contain a Country (C=) attribute, a Common Name (CN=) attribute and an Organization (O=) attribute.
 Other DN attributes are optional.
-The Common Name attribute shall include the text string "SHAKEN” to indicate that this is a SHAKEN certificate.
-For non-end entity CA certificates (Basic Constraints CA boolean = TRUE), the Common Name shall also indicate whether the certificate is a root or intermediate certificate.
-The Common Name of an end entity certificate shall contain the text string “SHAKEN”, followed by a single space, followed by the SPC value identified in the TNAuthList of the certificate (e.g., "CN=SHAKEN 1234").
+For non-end entity CA certificates (Basic Constraints CA boolean = TRUE), the Common Name attribute shall include the text string "SHAKEN" and also indicate whether the certificate is a root or intermediate certificate (e.g., CN=SHAKEN root).
+The Common Name attribute of an end entity certificate shall contain the text string “SHAKEN”, followed by a single space, followed by the SPC value identified in the TNAuthList of the certificate (e.g., "CN=SHAKEN 1234").
 The Organization (O=) attribute shall include a legal name of the service provider in order to facilitate traceback and operations.

-SHAKEN certificates shall include an Issuer field.
+STI certificates shall include an Issuer field.
 For root certificates, the Issuer field shall match the certificate’s Subject field.
 For intermediate and end entity certificates, the Issuer field shall match the Subject field of the parent certificate.

-SHAKEN certificates shall contain a Subject Public Key Info field specifying a Public Key Algorithm of "id-ecPublicKey” and containing a 256-bit public key.
+STI certificates shall contain a Subject Public Key Info field specifying a Public Key Algorithm of "id-ecPublicKey” and containing a 256-bit public key.

-SHAKEN certificates shall contain a BasicConstraints extension marked critical.
+STI certificates shall contain a BasicConstraints extension marked critical.
 For root and intermediate certificates, the BasicConstraints CA boolean shall be set to TRUE, while for end entity certificates, the CA boolean shall be set to FALSE.

-SHAKEN certificates shall contain a Subject Key Identifier extension identifying the public key of the certificate.
+STI certificates shall contain a Subject Key Identifier extension STI certificates which is unique for each certificate.
+The value for the Subject Key Identifier is recommended to be derived from the public key of the certificate (e.g., a 160-bit SHA-1 hash of the public key, as described in RFC 5280 [Ref 11]).
+The value for the Subject Key Identifier for intermediate certificates shall be the value placed in the Key Identifier field of the Authority Key Identifier extension of certificates issued by the subject of this certificate.

-SHAKEN intermediate and end entity certificates shall contain an Authority Key Identifier extension (this extension is optional for root certificates).
+STI intermediate and end entity certificates shall contain an Authority Key Identifier extension (this extension is optional for root certificates).
 For root certificates that contain an Authority Key Identifier extension, the Authority Key Identifier shall contain a keyIdentifier field with a value that matches the Subject Key Identifier value of the same root certificate.
 For intermediate and end entity certificates, the Authority Key Identifier extension shall contain a keyIdentifier field with a value that matches the Subject Key Identifier value of the parent certificate.

-SHAKEN certificates shall contain a Key Usage extension marked as critical.
+STI certificates shall contain a Key Usage extension marked as critical.
 For root and intermediate certificates, the Key Usage extension shall contain the key usage value keyCertSign (5), and may contain the key usage values digitalSignature (0) and/or cRLSign (6).
 For end entity certificates, the Key Usage extension shall contain a single key usage value of digitalSignature (0).